trustwallet/TrustSDK-Android/README.md

     .feePrice(BigInteger("100000000000")) // (Optional) You can set your custom fee price in subunit format .nonce(2) // (Optional) You can set your custom nonce or sequence .meta("0xa9059cbb0000000000000000000000000F36f148D6FdEaCD6c765F8f59D4074109E311f0c0000000000000000000000000000000000000000000000000000000000000001") // (Optional) Transaction data in hex format, Memo or Destination tag
-    .build()
+    .requestId(0) // (Optional) Request id will be returned as callback param.
+Any incrementing integer.
+1 by default .build()
 Trust.execute(this, operation)
 ```